simple316/MSTFormer/README.md

-# MSTFormer: Motion Inspired Spatial-temporal Transformer with Dynamic-aware Attention for long-term Vessel Trajectory Prediction
+# MSTFormer: Motion Inspired Spatial-temporal Transformer for Accurate Vessel Trajectory Prediction
-This is a method for long-term ship trajectory prediction.
+This is a method for vessel trajectory prediction.
 It mainly improves the trajectory prediction performance by data augmentation, dynamic-aware attention, and knowledge-inspired loss function.

 ## Requirements